Accommodation in Bangkok

 Chao Phraya River, Thonglor and Rachatewi have been popular expat areas in Bangkok for some time.

-Types of accommodation in Bangkok
+Types of housing in Bangkok

 Housing in Bangkok is as varied as the city itself.
 Most expats in Bangkok live in condominiums and, given government restrictions on foreigners buying property, the majority rent in the city.